turn-digital/storybook-and-dist-example/README.md

 6. **Building Storybook**

    - To build Storybook, navigate to the 'cwc-v2-release/v2.0.1' branch and run the following commands:
+     You will need ubuntu 20.04 or later to build it.

      ```
      yarn install --immutable --immutable-cache